Westwoods Trails: Trail description

-Trail route

 Trail communities

 The Westwoods Trails are completely contained in the western section of Guilford, Connecticut.

 It is very close to the Branford, Connecticut border however and the 'Green Trail' connects the WestWoods Trails to the Stony Creek Quarry Trails System in Branford, CT.

-Landscape, geology, and natural environment

 History and folklore

 The Westwoods Trails are maintained on behalf of the land trust by the Westwoods Trails Committee.